 No; the same consideration is given to a diploma from an accredited secondary school or GED equivalency.

-What criteria does the Admissions Committee use when reviewing candidates for transfer admission?
+What criteria does Admissions use when reviewing candidates for transfer admission?

-Test scores are considered if you choose to submit them.
+Test scores are considered if you choose to submit them, but they are not required.
 Typically, transfer students with a college grade point average of 3.0 or higher are successful at Clark University.